vicy07/flight_map/README.md

 The server uses **FastAPI** to serve the static files from the `public` directory.
 The front-end relies on Leaflet to display airports and draw sample routes when an airport marker is clicked.

 Clicking an airport toggles the display of its routes.
 Clicking a route highlights it for selection; clicking again unselects it.
-Selected routes are logged in the browser console for further processing (e.g. calculating average prices).
+Selected routes are shown in the "Path" panel at the top of the page so you can build an ordered itinerary of `Airport -> Airline -> Airport`.

 ## Development